 supporting our fund raising initiatives.

-Health and Wellness at St. Mary's University in Halifax to participate however
+Health and Wellness at Saint Mary's University in Halifax to participate however

 you are able.